tc39/proposal-source-phase-imports/README.md

 `WebAssembly.exports` and `WebAssembly.imports`.

-The `instantiate` method of the `SourceTextModule` class takes a global environment record and always returns an _unlinked_ `ModuleInstance` class, with the following interface:
+The `instantiate` method of the `SourceTextModule` class takes a global environment record and always returns an _unlinked_ `ModuleInstance` class instance with the following interface:

 ```js
 class ModuleInstance {